hchenqi/ViewDesign/README.md

 ### Summary

 `ViewDesign` is an experimental and promising C++ GUI library that is not yet mature for production use, and some further effort is needed for cross-platform support.
-The compile-time layout compatibility check could be initially overwhelming and make it difficult for fast iterations.
-But due to its exceeding modularity and abstraction, it is easily maintainable, modifiable, adaptive and extensible.
-It provides a new and clean approach for designing GUI applications, and is good for learning and for verifying prototypes and ideas.
+The compile-time layout compatibility check could be initially overwhelming and make it slightly more difficult for fast iterations.
+But due to its exceeding modularity and abstraction, `ViewDesign` is easily maintainable, modifiable, adaptive and extensible.
+It provides a new and clean approach for designing GUI applications, and is well-suited for learning purposes and for verifying prototypes and ideas.

 ## Build Instruction